launchdarkly/api-client-php/LaunchDarklyApi/docs/Api/FeatureFlagsApi.md

     $config
 );
 $project_key = "project_key_example"; // string | The project key, used to tie the flags together under one project so they can be managed together.
-$env = "env_example"; // string | By default, each feature will include configurations for each environment.
+$env = array("env_example"); // string[] | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment.
+For example, setting env=[\"production\"] will restrict the returned configurations to just your production environment.
 $summary = true; // bool | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
 Set summary=0 to include these fields for each flag returned.
 $archived = true; // bool | When set to 1, archived flags will be included in the list of flags returned.
 By default, archived flags are not included in the list of flags.
+$limit = 8.14; // float | The number of objects to return.
+Defaults to -1, which returns everything.
+$number = true; // bool | Where to start in the list.
+This is for use with pagination.
+For example, an offset of 10 would skip the first 10 items and then return the next limit items.
+$filter = "filter_example"; // string | A comma-separated list of filters.
+Each filter is of the form field:value.
+$sort = "sort_example"; // string | A comma-separated list of fields to sort by.
+A field prefixed by a - will be sorted in descending order.
 $tag = "tag_example"; // string | Filter by tag.
 A tag can be used to group flags across projects.

 try {
-    $result = $apiInstance->getFeatureFlags($project_key, $env, $summary, $archived, $tag);
+    $result = $apiInstance->getFeatureFlags($project_key, $env, $summary, $archived, $limit, $number, $filter, $sort, $tag);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling FeatureFlagsApi->getFeatureFlags: ', $e->getMessage(), PHP_EOL;